Eazox/eazozx-social/README.md

 ```
 /**
- * Defines the url for the database.
+ * Defines the URL for the database.
  *
  * @constant
  */